FacilMap/facilmap/docs/src/developers/client/advanced.md

 This means one the one hand that you cannot use this example implementation on a higher up object of the client (such as `client` itself or `client.markers`), as their identity never changes, causing your component to never rerender.
-And on the other hand that you should avoid using it on objects created in the selector (such as returning `[client.padData.id, client.padData.name]` in order to get multiple values at once), as it will cause your component to rerender every time the selector is called.
+And on the other hand that you should avoid using it on objects created in the selector (such as returning `[client.mapData.id, client.mapData.name]` in order to get multiple values at once), as it will cause your component to rerender every time the selector is called.